brown9804/MicrosoftCloudEssentialsHub/0_Azure/3_AzureAI/14_AIUseCases/0_PDFProcessingAnalytics/README.md

 ----------

-> Using Azure Functions, Blob Storage, and Cosmos DB
+> Using Azure Functions, Blob Storage, and Cosmos DB. <br/>

 ## Wiki